rosmed/rosmed.github.io/ismr2023/slicer_planning.md

 Note: you will need to zoom out to see the robot!

-6. Get your robot to do a little dance by running in a seperate terminal
+6. Get your robot to do a little dance by running in a separate terminal

 ````
 ros2 run dvrk_python dvrk_arm_test.py -a PSM3